 Pensions for other staff are provided through the Local Government Pension Scheme and the Authority is a member of the Teesside Pension Fund.
 The statutory arrangements for this scheme mean that the IAS19 deficit does not need to be made good by increased pension's contributions from the Authority or employees.
-A separate Pension Fund valuation is carried out every three years to determine the Authority's contribution rate.
-The Pension Fund Valuation set the employer's contribution rate for the period 2017/18 to 2019/20 and resulted in a phased increase of 1.2%, plus annual lump sum payments over these three years totalling £0.160m.
-Provision for the additional cost has been made within the Authority's budget plans.
+A separate Pension Fund valuation is carried out every three years to determine the Authority's contribution rate which is currently 14.8%.
+The Pension Fund Valuation set the employer's contribution rate for the period 2020/21 to 2022/23.